 Instead of five questions, now only four will appear on the “child protection” referendum proposed by the government for next year, Magyar Nemzet reported.

-The Curia, Hungary’s High Court, had found the wording of one of the questions to be problematic and invalidated it, although it had already been approved by the National Election Committee (NVB).
+The Curia, Hungary’s High Court, had found the wording of one of the questions to be problematic and invalidated it, although it had already been approved by the National Election Commission (NVB).
 The question read, “Do you support making gender reassignment treatments available for minor children?”

 The government then turned to the Constitutional Court to appeal the Curia’s decision, but according to the news source, the government wasn’t willing to wait for the court’s ruling on the matter, so the problematic question will instead be removed.